Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 ### How I started :book:

 &nbsp;&nbsp;&nbsp;&nbsp;My dad was also a system engineer and was understanding of programming.
-So I asked my dad I want to do programming &mdash;I didn't say 'hacking,' obviously,&mdash; and a few days later, he bought me a book titled "C language, beginning from 14, exciting game programming class (14歳からはじめるC言語オンラインゲームプログラミング教室 - 大槻 有一郎)."
-He couldn't find the book for under 14, because back then in Japan, programming skills were not considered as important as they are today.
+So I asked my dad I want to do programming &mdash;I didn't say 'hacking,' obviously,&mdash; and a few days later, he bought me a book titled "C language, beginning from 14, exciting game programming class (14歳からはじめるC言語オンラインゲームプログラミング教室 - 大槻 有一郎)." &mdash;He couldn't find the book for under 14, because back then in Japan, programming skills were not considered as important as they are today.
-&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;And, the book contained the installation media for BCC Developer and Borland C++ compiler as an appendix.
+That was the starting point for over 20 years of my programming journey.

+## "Play" with Programming :game_die:

+### Computer was my toy :video_game:

+&nbsp;&nbsp;&nbsp;&nbsp;I've been using computers since I can remember.
+Mostly, I played games with it.
+But after I've learned programming, it changed the computer more than just a gaming machine.
+I was able to control the computer at the system level as the ruler of the machine.
+Unlike the other game machines, breaking it or making it better all depended on me.

+### How did I learn :cd: